J. J. Avila

-Joseph John Avila (born October 11, 1991) is an American professional basketball player for Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional (LNBP).
+Joseph John Avila (born October 11, 1991) is an American-born Mexican professional basketball player for Diablos Rojos del México of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for Navy and Colorado State.

 High school career

 Avila attended McAllen High School.
 As a senior, he averaged 21.6 points, 11.9 rebounds, 3.7 assists, 2.1 blocks and 1.6 steals, being named to the Class 5A Texas Association of Basketball Coaches all-state team.
 After graduating, Avila was the school's all-time leading scorer with 2,865 career points.

 College career

 Avila began his career at Navy, where he played for two years and won the Patriot League Rookie of the Year after ranking second on the team in scoring (11.5), rebounding (5.3), assists (74) and free throw percentage (.829).

 After playing at Navy, he transferred to South Texas College where he redshirted and then transferred to Colorado State where he averaged 16.7 points and 7.4 rebounds.
 He earned first-team All-Mountain West honors as a senior in 2014–15 after averaging 16.7 points, 7.5 rebounds and 2.8 assists.
 In his four college seasons, he saw action in started 103 of 115 games and posted averages of 15.1 points, 6.8 rebounds, 2.8 assists and 1.6 steals in 31.5 minutes.